msalehisedeh/differentiate/README.md

 # Version 2.1.1
 Fixed minor issues.
 You definitely need to upgrade to this version.
 Also, I found something that I want to report.
 I was under impression that Angular 6 is not compatible with 2,4,5.
 However, for the demo, I upgraded the differentiate demo on stackblitz.io and kept angular 5 library.
-It is still working fine. so, just in case, if you decide to use the latest version of this library with your Angular 5 project, try it out. and see if it works wor you.
+It is still working fine. so, just in case, if you decide to use the latest version of this library with your Angular 5 project, try it out. and see if it works for you.

 # Version 2.1.0
 Made the spinner delay a bit more extended to create a feeling that something is being done and I think it makes it look performing.